Between Sheets and Words

 — Why?

-The question hung between them, heavy with everything left unsaid.
+The question hung between them, laden with everything left unsaid.
 Rafael looked around, as if searching for words in the minimalist decor of the room.
 Then his eyes returned to hers, and Clara felt the weight of that gaze like an unwanted caress.

 She laughed, a short, humorless sound. — That’s ridiculous.
 You’re the one who ended things.